-At Chabot, we offer many teacher workshops during the school year and during the summer.
+At Chabot, we offer teacher workshops both during the school year and summer.
 In an effort to support teachers throughout the year, we are developing various teacher networks to achieve this goal.
-One of our most popular network opportunities involves a group called FEAST (Fun Exchanges and Activities for Science Teachers), which is a growing number of secondary science teachers who meet once a month during the school year at Chabot, to share science lessons and engage in discussions about important science topics.
-There are two ways to become a member of FEAST.
-You can go to the
+One of our most popular network opportunities involves a group called FEAST (Fun Exchanges and Activities for Science Teachers).
+A growing number of teachers, interested in science, meet six times during the school year at Chabot to share science lessons and engage in discussion about important science topics.
+To become a member of FEAST, go to the

 Saturday January 23rd, 9am to 12pm